KjellKod/g3log/README.markdown

 cmake -DCMAKE_CXX_COMPILER=clang++      -DCMAKE_BUILD_TYPE=Release ..
 make
 ```

+# API description
+Most of the API that you need for using g3log is described in this readme.
+For more API documentation and examples please continue to read the [API readme](API.markdown).
+Examples of what you will find here are:
+1. Sink creation and utilization
+2. Logging levels
+..1. disable/enabled levels at runtime
+..2. custom logging levels
+3. Fatal handling
+..1. custom fatal handling
+..2. pre fatal hook
+..3. override of signal handling
+..4. disable fatal handling
+4. LOG calls
+5. CHECK calls

 #Performance
 G3log aims to keep all background logging to sinks with as little log overhead as possible to the logging sink and with as small "worst case latency" as possible.
 For this reason g3log is a good logger for many systems that deal with critical tasks.
 Depending on platform the average logging overhead will differ.
 On my laptop the average call, when doing extreme performance testing, will be about ~2 us.